SaruShinobie/SaruShinobie-StartScript/readme.md

 ### Introduction and Details
-**This is a autostart script for SPT-AKI (Single Player Tarkov) with customizable variables for start time, drive types, and your install directory.
-Written by SaruShinobie.**
+**This is an autostart script for SPT-AKI (Single Player Tarkov) with customizable variables for start time, drive types, and your install directory.**

 **Initially I wrote this script purely out of laziness, because I got tired of navigating to my install folder and starting the server and launcher manually.
-At some point down the line, I decided to polish this and release it to the public, in case anyone else finds it useful.
+At some point down the line, I decided I would polish this and release it to the public, in case anyone else finds it useful.
 With this program you can start SPT with one click, and you can create a shortcut to the game to send to your desktop.**

 You can skip to the Quick Start section [here.](###-quick-start-guide)

 # Variables File
 **Startup times, directories, and other settings can all be changed manually in the variables file.**
-The variables file can be opened with pretty much any text editor, notepad will work just fine.
+The `variables.txt` file can be opened with pretty much any text editor, notepad will work just fine.
 The file will look something like this:

 ```